Strange Days (Doors song): Composition

+The Rolling Stone review of Strange Days called the song a "heavy, evocative and climactic piece" that has "the same commercial potential of 'Light My Fire.'"

 Music videos

 Two music videos were made for the song.
 The first featured footage of the band backstage and onstage, as well as Jim Morrison driving his car into a hole in sand and jumping on the hood in frustration.
 The second features the same circus performers on the Strange Days cover photo, who would explore New York City.
 It also included footage of various people, which was made "swervy" and distorted to fit in with the strange theme of the song.
 All of this new footage was mixed with footage of the old video, and re-released as a re-mixed video.

 Strange 2013

 In 2012, the surviving members of the Doors—Ray Manzarek, Robby Krieger and John Densmore, assembled in Los Angeles, California's Village Recorders recording studio with rapper Tech N9ne and producer Fredwreck to record a reworked version of the song.
 The rapper had intentions on building off "People Are Strange", but Krieger suggested using "Strange Days" instead, as it had "more of a driving beat".

 This version was titled "Strange 2013" and includes vocals of Doors frontman Morrison, appearing on the rapper's 2013 album Something Else.
 While speaking on the collaboration, the rapper noted how the band has inspired him over the years, explaining that "People Are Strange" and "Strange Days" were what he drew on when naming his record label Strange Music.